PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 ## CA Pool Notification

 ### System Rule
-- When any user claims a CA task or a task is added to the CA pool, the client associate team is not aware of it.
-So now when a new task is added for CA Pool or claimed for the CA pool, the system will send a `CA Pool Notification` to the CA user.
+- When any user claims a CA task, the client associate team is not aware of it.
+So now when a new task is claimed for the CA pool, the system will send a `CA Pool Notification` to the CA user.
 - System sends a CA Pool notification to the system CA users.
 Other users won't get CA notification.
 - CA user who has performed added CA Pool task, won't get the notification.
 - Rule is same as the Task [notification](#system-rules).
 System sends notifications in following cases:
-  - When new CA task is added to CA Pool queue
-    - There are 2 possibilities when Task is added in CA Pool queue. `New CA task is directly added to Open tab` & `CA Pool task moved from the Upcoming to Open tab`.
-In both cases, system sends the notification to CA users.
   - When CA task is removed from the CA Pool queue.
     - For e.g. Suppose there is one open task where a CA Pool is added in responsible.
 Now, someone removes the CA Pool from the task.
 So system sends the notification to CA users.
   - When start date is changed in such a way that CA task is moved to Upcoming
     - For e.g. Suppose there is one open task where a CA Pool is added in a Responsible role.
 Now, the user changes the Start Date in such a way that the task moves from the Open tab to the Upcoming tab.
 So system sends the notification to CA users.
   - When CA task is Deleted
     - For e.g. Suppose there is one task where CA Pool is added to the Responsible.
 Task is not yet claimed.
 Suppose someone deletes that task.
 So system sends the notification to CA users.
-  - When CA task is Reopened
-    - For e.g. Task having CA Pool is marked as completed.
-Suppose someone reopens the completed task.
-So the system sends the notification to CA users.
-  - When CA task is Restored
-    - For e.g. Task having CA Pool is marked as deleted.
-Suppose this task is reopened.
-So the system sends the notification to CA users.
   - When any user claims the CA Pool task
     - For e.g. Suppose user claims CA Pool tasks, system sends a notification to the CA users that CA Pool task is claimed.